Physio-Coder/odin-recipes/README.md

 # odin-recipes
 HTML milestone project.
-Website with a list of 3 recipes, each linked to their individual recipe page.
+Building a website with a landing page that list 3 recipes.
+Each recipe is linked to their individual recipe page.